bsgbryan/madul/README.md

 Dependencies that live in the project are specified in exactly the same way as third party and core node dependencies.
 Dependencies that load sync and async are specified in exactly the same way - `Madul` figures out which is what and handles things appropriately.

 Once loaded, dependencies are added to the madul instance as properties.
-Any dashes in dependency names are converted to underscores (`_`).
+Any dashes in dependency names are converted to underscores.

 ### Example